MinaProtocol/mina/docs/specs/consensus/README.md

 ### 5.4.2 Sliding windows

-In the Ouroborus Samasika paper the _`sliding window`_ is referred to as a `v`-shifting `w`-window and it characterisd by two parameters.
+In the Ouroboros Samasika paper the _`sliding window`_ is referred to as a `v`-shifting `w`-window and it characterized by two parameters.

 | Parameter | Description                                | Value |
 | - | - | - |